 The 2008 Wastewater Master Plan recommended several improvements to the collection system in order to meet population growth as well as aging infrastructure replacement needs.
-The South Lubbock Sanitary Sewer System Expansion Phase I and II are complete and Phase III should be completed by April 2021.
+The South Lubbock Sanitary Sewer System Expansion Phase I, II and III are complete.
+Phase IV of this project is in progress.
 This project consists of construction of large diameter sanitary sewer interceptors for the expansion of the existing sanitary sewer system.
 In addition, the Canyon Lakes Interceptor Rehabilitation project is under construction and will replace deteriorated lines and manholes to improve aging infrastructure.
 A new Wastewater Master Plan was finalized in early 2020.
 This plan evaluates the existing collection system and provide a new master plan for meeting the City's expected development and growth.
+From the recommendation in the 2020 Wastewater Master Plan, the Downtown Sanitary Improvements Phase I and II design is nearing completion.
+This will add capacity and improvement to the sewer system in the downtown area.

-Storm Water Utility: The City's storm water run-off is primarily conveyed through the City's street system that discharges into 146 playa lakes.
+Storm Water Utility: The City's storm water run-off is primarily conveyed through the City's street system that discharges into 162 playa lakes.
 The subsurface drainage, via storm sewer pipes with curb inlets and intake structures, conveys water to two small intermittent streams (Blackwater Draw and Yellowhouse Draw) which both converge at the upper reaches of the North Fork of the Double Mountain Fork of the Brazos River.

-The City's Municipal Separate Storm Sewer System (MS4) is made up of approximately 1,256 miles of paved and unpaved streets, 628 linear miles of paved and unpaved alleys, 1,250 storm sewer inlets, 105 miles of subsurface storm sewer pipe, six detention basins, 146 playa lakes, and one pump station.
+The City's Municipal Separate Storm Sewer System (MS4) is made up of approximately 1,267 miles of paved and unpaved streets, 636 linear miles of paved and unpaved alleys, 1,353 storm sewer inlets, 126 miles of subsurface storm sewer pipe, four detention basins, 162 playa lakes, and one pump station.
 Maintenance of all of the storm sewers, including street cleaning, is funded through storm water fees.

-During FY19-20, the focus was on two major projects: Storm Water Master Plan and Northwest Lubbock Drainage Project.
+During FY20-21, the focus was on two major projects: Storm Water Master Plan and Northwest Lubbock Drainage Project.
 The Storm Water Master Plan is a multi-year year project that is providing a comprehensive, holistic approach to storm water management.
 This project is updating the Drainage Criteria Manual (1997) and the Master Drainage Plan (2010), which are the primary documents that regulate development, guide drainage design and identify improvement projects.
 When completed with all phases, the Northwest Lubbock Drainage Project will connect six playa lakes to a new drainage system to help reduce the risk of flooding in the northwest region of Lubbock.

-Solid Waste Utility: The City provides garbage collection and disposal services to 76,270 residential customers and 2,526 commercial customers.
+Solid Waste Utility: The City provides garbage collection and disposal services to 79,933 residential customers and 3,154 commercial customers.
 One of the City's two landfill sites is designated as the Caliche Canyon Landfill and includes a citizen transfer station.
 The second site is the West Texas Regional Disposal Facility located in Abernathy, Texas, which opened in 1999, one of the largest permitted areas for a landfill in the State of Texas.
 With 1,260 acres, the expected useful life of this landfill exceeds 150 years.